After 36 Years, CBI Nabs Key Suspect in Rubaiyya Sayeed Kidnapping Linked to Yasin Malik

 Fresh arrest in 36‑year‑old case

-Background of the 1989 Rubaiyya Sayeed kidnapping
+Background to the 1989 kidnapping of Rubaiyya Sayeed

 Ongoing trial and role of Yasin Malik